-Union City is a mid-sized city located in the state of Georgia.
-The city has a population of 20,560 inhabitants.
-According to Census, the majority (84%) of Union City residents identify as Black or African American followed by 13% White and 0% Asian.
-Union City could be a great place for young adults and students as the average age of 31 years old is below the nation’s average.
-Union City is very likely to be a great place to live for singles as only 39%, of the population (over fifteen) is classified as married.
+Union City is a moderately-sized city located in the state of Georgia.
+The city has a population of 20,560 people.
+With a total of 84%, the Black or African American racial group makes up the majority of the population in Union City.
+The next most represented races are 13% White and 0% Asian.
+If you are a young adult or student, you might be pleased to know that the average age of all Union City residents is 31.
+Union City is very likely to be a great place to live for singles as only 39%, of the population (over fifteen) are classified as married.

 |Workers who bicycle||0.0%||0.2%||0.6%|